 Gestalt Series

-- Clearance: Up to 700x45c tires
+Tire Clearance: Up to 700x45mm

 Headlands

-- Weight: Under 20 lb in high-end trims
+Weight: Under 20 lbs in upper-tier builds

 Four Corners